Passion Fruit Olive Oil Cake

 - In a medium size bowl mix the cake flour, almond flour, baking powder, baking soda and salt.
 Set aside.

-- In a small bowl whisk together the Grand Marnier, passion fruit puree, vanilla and orange zest.
+- In a small bowl whisk together the Grand Marnier, passion fruit puree and extract.
 Set aside.

 - In a large bowl whisk the eggs, 3/4 cup of sugar and orange zest together on high for 10 minutes until the mixture has become thick and pale yellow.

 - Using a measuring cup with a pouring spout slowly add 1 1/4 cups olive oil to egg and sugar mixture, beating until fully incorporated.

 - Add 1/2 of the flour, baking powder and almond mixture, mixing on low speed until incorporated.
 Scrape the sides of the bowl and add 1/2 of the Grand Marnier and passion fruit mixture and mix until incorporated.
 Repeat, mixing in the second half of the dry ingredients, then the remaining liquid mixture.

 - Pour the mixture into the prepared pan and smooth the top with a spatula.
 Sprinkle the top of the cake with the remaining 2 T of sugar.
 You can use a little more if you need to completely cover the top of the cake.

 - Place the cake in the center of the oven.
 Reduce temperature to 350 degrees F, or 325 degrees F if you have a convection oven.
 Bake for 35 to 40 minutes, until a toothpick comes out clean when inserted into the center of the cake.
 Do not over bake.